c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

     25328 stefan    39  19  534760 145088  15576 R 100,0  1,8   1:35.90 mdrun_mpi_d.ope
     25329 stefan    39  19  527960 139272  15252 R 100,0  1,8   1:35.90 mdrun_mpi_d.ope

 After a few minutes the test should have finished and you can exit the container.
-Note that performance may be much worse than you're used to due to lacking AVX2 support!
+Note that performance may be worse than you're expected due to lacking AVX2 support!

     stefan@meltingpot:/tmp$ exit